panagiotiskon/AI-Project-3/README.md

-This project was implemented for the course AI YS02, during the winter semester 2021-2022, CS NKUA.
+This project was implemented for the course AI1 (YS02), during the winter semester 2021-2022, CS NKUA.

 The goal of this project is to define an exam scheduling problem as a CSP problem in timetable.py.
 Then use the already implemented algorithms from csp.py to analyze the results and come to a conclusion about the best performing algorithm.